 G. Recourse, Enforcement, and Liability

-For Personal Data covered by this Privacy Shield Policy, Appgate adheres to the Recourse, Enforcement, and Liability Principle and the Verification and Dispute Resolution and Enforcement Supplemental Principles.
+For Personal Data covered by this Privacy Framework Policy, Appgate adheres to the Recourse, Enforcement, and Liability Principle and the Verification and Dispute Resolution and Enforcement Supplemental Principles.
 We have established in-house procedures for receiving and addressing complaints.
 Individuals may contact us to submit inquiries or complaints regarding our adherence to the Principles using the contact information listed in Section II.A.3 above.
 We will respond to individuals within 45 days of receiving a complaint.

 H. Adherence to the Principles